iiska/comics2feed/README.md

 Add configuration for your favourite comics to config.yml

-Add cronjob which would run bottom_feeder.rb at some sane intervals.
+Add cronjob which would run comics2feed.rb at some sane intervals.
 Eg. once per 4 hours.

-Note: You probably have to include also GEM_HOME and GEM_PATH environment variables in your crontab.

-FAQ
----

-Q. What is bottom feeder?
-A. It's a type of a fish.

 BUGS
 ----